Pradeepagithub/time-tracker/README.md

 # time-tracker
-Java (Maven) application for tracking time on the job
+Java (Maven) applications for tracking time on the job

 Time tracker
 Hello Students!!